Demigod916/demi_lootbox/README.md

 - Epic: 0.64%
 - Legendary: 0.26%

-## Client-Side Functions

-- `getWinnerForCase(case)`: A function to get the winning item for a specific case.
-- Command `/opencase`: To open a specified case.
-- NUI Callback for when the case opening animation finishes.

 ## Feedback & Support

 For any feedback or support regarding the script, please reach out in the forums or discord `demiautomatic`.